OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     stacks the return results in an accumulating fashion instead of overwriting them at index 0 to N.

-3. Lookup a Fibonacci number

-    For exmaple enter 49 under "Lookup numbers".
-This is the 50th fibonacci number and should return the correct result:

-    > 12586269025
+3. Adopt some pets

+    Click the Adopt button for the pet(s) of your choice.

 The next step is porting your own solidity code to an Arbitrum app.